MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 configuration.
 This can be expressed in the following form:

     $ORIGIN svc.example. ; A hosting provider.
-    pool  7200 IN HTTPSSVC 1 h3pool alpn=h2,h3 echconfig="123..."
+    pool  7200 IN HTTPS 1 h3pool alpn=h2,h3 echconfig="123..."
-                  HTTPSSVC 2 .      alpn=h2 echconfig="abc..."
+                  HTTPS 2 .      alpn=h2 echconfig="abc..."
     pool   300 IN A        192.0.2.2
                   AAAA     2001:db8::2
     h3pool 300 IN A        192.0.2.3
                   AAAA     2001:db8::3

-This configuration is entirely compatible with the "Apex aliasing" example, whether the client supports HTTPSSVC or not.
-If the client does support HTTPSSVC, all connections will be upgraded to HTTPS, and clients will use HTTP/3 if they can.
+This configuration is entirely compatible with the "Apex aliasing" example, whether the client supports HTTPS RRs or not.
+If the client does support HTTPS RRs, all connections will be upgraded to HTTPS, and clients will use HTTP/3 if they can.
 Parameters are "bound" to each server pool, so each server pool can have its own protocol, ECH configuration, etc.